Title

 - P122: Zinc Phosphide (>10%)

 If either of the volumes listed above are exceeded, the waste must be removed from the laboratory within 10 calendar days of the date that the limits were exceeded.
-Contact the EHS Hazardous Materials Manager (919-962-2209) immediately if you exceed the limit.
+Contact the EHS Hazardous Materials Office (919-962-5509) immediately if you exceed the limit.

-For each waste type to be disposed of, you must submit an online Chemical Waste Pickup Request (e-510 form).
-Typically, this is done once the container accumulating the waste in the lab is full.
-Submittal of the e-510 form alerts EHS that a waste determination is to be made (by the EHS Hazardous Materials Manager) and triggers the scheduling of the waste pick-up.
-If you are requesting pickup from a research laboratory, you must have a valid ONYEN, a current registration with EHS as a Principal Investigator or Laboratory Worker and an updated Laboratory Safety Plan.
-If you work in multiple labs, you must have a worker registration form for each lab.
+To dispose of waste, you must submit an online Chemical Waste Pickup Request (e-510 form) for each unwanted material container.
+One request may be submitted for multiple containers that contain waste of the same chemical composition, concentration, and size of container.
+Submitting the e-510 form prompts the EHS Hazardous Materials Manager to review the request and initiates the waste pick-up process once the request has been approved.
+If you are requesting a pickup from a research laboratory, you must have a valid ONYEN, a current registration with EHS as a Principal Investigator or Laboratory Worker, and an updated Laboratory Safety Plan.
+If you work under multiple PIs or buildings, you must have a worker registration form for each PI and building to submit tickets for the designated lab space.
 Go to the ONYEN website if you do not have an ONYEN, your ONYEN has expired, or you have forgotten your password.
 If the system blocks you from entering an online pickup request, contact EHS at 919-962-5507 for further assistance.

-- Click on the “Make New Request as PI” field under the Chemical Waste Pickup Menu.
+- Click on the “Make New Request as PI” field.

-- Next, choose the name of the faculty member responsible for the laboratory and click “submit”.
+- Choose the name of the faculty member responsible for the laboratory and click “submit”.

-- pH value: Complete for aqueous solutions that contain corrosives (acids or bases); otherwise, enter 7 as pH.
+- pH value: Complete for aqueous solutions that contain corrosives (acids or bases); otherwise, enter a neutral pH value (i.e., ‘7’).

 - Chemical composition: List all constituents and their estimated percentages.
-Total must add up to 100 percent.
+The total must add up to 100 percent.
 Do not use abbreviations or chemical formulas.
-Include percentages of water, already listed, if any.
+“Water” is already listed in this section.
+Include the percentage of water, if applicable.

-- Container size: List size of the waste container (gallon, liter, etc.)
+- Container size: List the size of the waste container (gallon, liter, etc.)

-- Weight: Net weight of the contents, in kilograms (required for regulatory purposes).
+- Weight: Provide the net weight of the contents, in kilograms (required for regulatory purposes).
 We estimate that a liter of liquid weighs one kilogram.

 - Number of containers: Give the number of containers of equal type, size, and contents that you want to have picked up.

-- Notes: List any additional information that will assist EHS, or any special pickup instructions.
-For example, indicate where to find the waste in the room if the location is not obvious (e.g. refrigerator, cabinet).
+- Notes: List any additional information that will assist EHS or any special pickup instructions.
+For example, indicate any hazards to alert the technician or describe the location of the waste.

 IV.
 Part 2: Best Management Practices for Chemical Waste